jdkublnick/HAFS/doc/UsersGuide/source/BuildingRunningTesting/BuildRunHAFS.rst

     * ``CDNOSCRUB``: Track files will be copied to this location --- contents will not be scrubbed (user must have write permission)
     * ``CDSCRUB`` If scrub is set to yes, this directory will be removed (user must have write permission)

-For example, an edited ``system.conf`` file on Hera might resemble the following:
+For example, an edited ``system.conf`` file on Hera might resemble the following for an imaginary user Jane Doe:

 .. code-block:: console